Graded hypoellipticity of BGG sequences: Graded hypoelliptic sequences

 Using matrices with entries in the universal enveloping algebra of $\goe$, and using the notation $X_{i_1\dotsc i_k}=X_{i_1}\cdots X_{i_k}$, these operators can be expressed as:

-A detailed verification of these claims can be found in Appendix~\ref{A:Engel}.
-The direct sum symbol at the middle space in the sequence \eqref{E:DEngel} indicates that its filtration is non-trivial.
+A detailed verification of these claims can be found in \cite[Appendix~A]{DH17}.
+The direct sum symbol in the sequence \eqref{E:DEngel} indicates that its filtration is non-trivial.
 Correspondingly, the operators $D_1$ and $D_2$ are not homogeneous, whence the lines in their matrices separating different degrees.
 Evidently, the sequence \eqref{E:DEngel} fails to be Rockland in the ungraded sense. \end{example}